allamo123/laravel-grapes/README.md

 #### Style Manager

 The Style manager is composed by sectors, which group inside different types of CSS properties.
-So you can add, for instance, a Dimension sector for width and height, and another one as Typography for font-size and color.
+So you can add, for instance, a Dimension sector for width and height, and another one as Typography for font-size and color and more.
 So it's up to you decide how organize sectors :-

 - Classes
   - [ ] State (for styling the hover effect, and click, etc...)